 We basically stayed in the northern part where we enjoyed the bison and many hot springs.
 We did the park in two days from Billings this time around, so you can do it!

 Billings is a fantastic place to spend a week or two for vacation.
-There’s lots to do in the city and in the nearby areas.
+There’s so many fun things to do in Billings and in the nearby areas.
 From unparalleled outdoor activities to tremendous historical sites, it has it all.
 Whatever you do, make sure to get up on the Rimrocks and enjoy that view!
 What about you?
 Have you been to Billings?
 What was your favorite thing to do there?